The truth behind a generational anthem and how mainstream media profits from disparaging youth

 However, because of the song’s huge popularity, and no doubt its intriguing title, it all added up to powerful fodder, and increased ad revenues, for the corporate media’s cynical and contrived war on youth.

-The success of “Loser” made Beck, somewhat like Kurt Cobain, a perfect symbol for the angst and rebellion felt by millions of young people, and as such, became a perfect opportunity for Hollywood corporate moguls to feed their profit-making machine – selling newspapers and magazines with fake news, and most importantly, feeding the larger, inter-dependent ecosystem of record sales, licensing deals, teen movies, sold-out concerts, extensive tours and shameless merchandising by any and all means necessary – while supplies last.
+The success of “Loser” made Beck a symbol for the angst and rebellion felt by millions of young people, and as such, became a perfect opportunity for Hollywood corporate moguls to feed their profit-making machine – selling newspapers and magazines with purposefully sensational stories, and more substantially, pumping up the larger, inter-dependent ecosystem of record sales, licensing deals, TV and movies, sold-out concerts and extensive tours by any and all means necessary.

 slacker-media-invention

-It didn’t matter if the mass media completely and utterly mischaracterized and defamed an entire generation (and America) of youth in the process; there was big money to be made.
+It didn’t matter if the mass media completely and utterly mischaracterized and defamed an entire generation of youth via Beck in the process – there was big money to be made.

-The slacker-‘Generation X’ sensation really got started with Nirvana’s rocket-shot to fame and the impact of “Smells Like Teen Spirit.”
+The newly-labeled slacker-Generation X media and industry became a cultural sensation that took off with Nirvana’s rocket-shot to fame with the monumental hit single, “Smells Like Teen Spirit.”

-The media loved the novelty of the song and it’s anti-establishment message and thus began the mass media’s obsession with the whole ‘Gen X’ loser/slacker narrative.
+The media loved the novelty of the song and it’s anti-establishment message, but not as a celebration of artistry but as a threat to conformity and cultural norms that the machine depends on.
+Thus began the mass media’s obsession with, and manipulation of, of an entire generation by manufacturing the whole ‘Gen X’ loser/slacker narrative.

 With the untimely death of their biggest money-maker rock star symbol ever – Kurt Cobain – corporate media/music/TV conglomerates needed a fresh new body to fill the vacant role.